 The Institute's Morris and Dorothy Hirsch Collection features several subcollections, divided by format or audience.
 Each link below will launch a search in the library catalog for that collection.
 To search within the collection, go to Advanced Search, change the second Search Index dropdown menu to also say Keyword, and type your search terms.

-Holocaust and Genocide Studies journal - Published in association with the United States Holocaust Memorial Museum, this is the premier forum for work on the extensive body of literature and documentation on the Holocaust and genocide.
+Published in association with the United States Holocaust Memorial Museum, this is the premier forum for work on the extensive body of literature and documentation on the Holocaust and genocide.
 It features essays and reviews that cut across the disciplines of history, literature, economics, religious studies, anthropology, political science, sociology, and others.
 HGS is the only publication to address the related study of how insights into the Holocaust apply to other genocides.